replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Enhance proxy installs by enabling the use of HTTP_PROXY and HTTPS_PROXY environment variables during the configuration of the container runtime.

 ### Bug Fixes {#bug-fixes-v2023-06-09-0}
-* Fixes issue faced when migrating from weave to flannel where pods get stuck and ensure that weave is properly removed.
-This bug fix was introduced for Flannel versions equals and upper than 0.21.5.
+* Fixes issue when migrating from Weave to Flannel where pods get stuck.
+Moreover, the Weave to Flannel migration now ensures that Weave is properly removed.
+This fix applies to Flannel versions 0.21.5 and later.
 * Fixes an issue that could cause Rook upgrades from version 1.0.4 to 1.7.x to fail with error rook-ceph-migrator pod not found.

 ## v2023.05.30-0